Last updated on August 26th, 2022

 This keto breakfast casserole with ham and eggs is packed with healthy vegetables too!
 A great low carb breakfast idea that is easy to make ahead!

-There are so many variations on a breakfast casserole recipe out there, and I’ve tweaked mine many times over the years.
+There are so many variations on a low carb breakfast casserole with ham recipe out there, and I’ve tweaked mine many times over the years.
 This is my favorite version currently, though because it’s low carb and easy!

 Ingredients needed for this recipe: